-Embryos can be kept in storage for ten years.
+Embryos can be kept in storage for ten years (this is due to be extended to 55 years from July 1, 2022).
 You can of course leave your embryos in storage, pay the annual fees, and keep the option of future treatment open for yourself.
 If you are feeling very unsure this may be the safest option to choose until you feel ready to re-visit this decision.

 Q Many people find it very difficult to decide what to do about frozen embryos when they have finished their own treatment – why is this?